kanekomasahiro/gec-explanation/README.md

 If you use any part of this work, make sure you include the following citation:
 ```
 @inproceedings{Kaneko:arxiv:2023,
-    title={Encoder-Decoder Models Can Benefit from Pre-trained Masked Language Models in Grammatical Error Correction},
+    title={Controlled Generation with Prompt Insertion for Natural Language Explanations in Grammatical Error Correction},
     author={Masahiro Kaneko and Naoaki Okazaki},
     booktitle={arXiv},
     year={2023}
 }
 ```

-`data` has explanation of NUCLE, CoNLL 2013, and CoNLL 2014 datasets.
+`data` has explanations of NUCLE, CoNLL 2013, and CoNLL 2014 datasets.